MetaMask/metamask-extension/docs/confirmations.md

 When an approval request is created, the extension popup is shown and a suitable approval is displayed.

-When this approval request is approved or rejected, the standard behaviour is for the extension popup to be automatically closed.
+When this approval request is approved or rejected, the standard behavior is for the extension popup to be automatically closed.

 In some scenarios, multiple sequential approvals are needed such as when adding a new network, and then being prompted to switch to the new network.